EricLBuehler/trc/README.md

 To soundly implement thread safety `Trc<T>` does not itself implement [`Send`] or [`Sync`].
 However, `SharedTrc<T>` does, and it is the only way to safely send a `Trc<T>` across threads.
 See `SharedTrc` for it's API, which is similar to that of `Weak`.

 `Trc` will automatically compile to use either locks or atomics, depending on the system.
 By default, `Trc` uses `std`.
 However, `Trc` can be compiled without `std`.
-When compiling withput `std`, locks and atomics are still available, and will be automatically compiled depending on the system.
-This is enabled using the `nostd` feature.
 Compilation with locks or atomics can be forced with a feature flag.

 ## Examples